l1x/websites/dev/content/posts/2020-12-13-diving-into-firecracker-with-alpine.md

 #### Configuring RPI boot

-This part is optional, you can disable audio, wifi, bluetooth, etc and enable UART, configure GPU mem.
+This part is optional, you can disable audio, wifi, Bluetooth, etc and enable UART, configure GPU mem.
 The full documentation is here:

 https://www.raspberrypi.org/documentation/configuration/config-txt/